dharlerjr/Election_Analysis/README.md

 In the challenge, the election commission now requests three more pieces of data, this time, accounting for the county.

 ## Election-Audit Results
+Note: all results can also be viewed in the txt file in the analysis folder.

 - **Number of Votes Cast:** 369,711